marcelpetersen/mobil/_drafts/how-a-german-business-park-partnered-with-wunder-carpool-to-declutter-their-parking.md

 cta_text: Wunder Carpool can help companies save costs, emit less CO2 and declutter their parking lots with ease.
 cta_link: pages/carpool.md
-title: How a German Business Park Partnered with Wunder Carpool to Declutter their Parking
+title: How a German Business Park Decluttered their Parking with Wunder Carpool
 publish_date: 2020-02-28 00:00:00 +0000
 featured_image: "/uploads/2020/02/26/Pharmaserv_Blog_Girl_List.jpeg"
 excerpt: Standort Behringwerke is host to a total of 18 different companies, and **over